9778060/task_manager/README.rst

 Usage
 =====

-#.
-Go to *Task Manager* menu to open a tree view of a Task Manager module.
 1. Go to the *Task Manager* menu to open a tree view of the Task Manager module.
 2. A list of tasks is shown.
 3. Main functionality: